 The applicant should notify MyIPO by :

-submit a copy of the international application in the English language
+submitting a copy of the international application in the English language.

-pay the prescribed fee using Form 2A Applications which entered the national phase shall comply with the requirements of the Malaysian Patents Act.
+paying the prescribed fee using Form 2A.
+Applications entering the national phase shall comply with the requirements of the Malaysian Patents Act.
 The decision on granting patents is taken exclusively by MyIPO in the national phase.

 1. A Request Form

 Name of Applicant (MY nationality/residence)

 Must be in English Language

 Choose ONLY ONE (1) International Searching Authority (ISA) – KR, AU, EPO & JPO